jaiderospina/ANTICIPACION_2025_AULA_R/ATAQUESCOMUNES/Grupo Cyber 3 (Luis Chavarro-Diego Esmeral-Edna Robles-Alex Guerrero)/README.md

 FUENTE: https://www.fortinet.com/lat/resources/cyberglossary/types-of-phishing-attacks

 # 2. RANSOMWARE:
-Este tipo de ciberataque que se realiza mediante un malware el cual se encarga de encriptar los archivos de la victima y le bloquea el ingreso a este mediante el cambio de contraseñas, en este caso el atacante realiza un tipo de secuestro de los datos en donde espera una remuneración de cualquier tipo para el desbloqueo de la información de la victima, normalmente se espera el pago en criptomonedas toda vez que su rastreo es mas complejo.
+Este tipo de ciberataque que se realiza mediante un malware el cual se encarga de encriptar los archivos de la victima y le bloquea el ingreso a este mediante el cambio de contraseñas, en este caso el atacante realiza un tipo de secuestro de los datos en donde espera una remuneración de cualquier tipo para el desbloqueo de la información de la victima, normalmente se espera el pago en criptomonedas toda vez que su rastreo es mas complejo.(fortinet, 2024)

 This type of cyberattack is carried out by means of a malware which is responsible for encrypting the victim's files and blocks access to it by changing passwords, in this case the attacker performs a type of data hijacking where he expects a remuneration of any kind for the unlocking of the victim's information, payment in cryptocurrencies is usually expected since its tracking is more complex.